 Adjustable speed systems are sometimes appropriate for single speed applications.
 If the desired speed is not known or not offered in a single speed product, an adjustable speed system may be set to the desired speed.
 For a low volume requirement, this approach will normally be more cost effective than changing ratios or making up special gearing.

-A synchronous motor is an induction motor that operates directly from AC power and rotates at an exact multiple of the line frequency.
-Common synchronous induction motor speeds on 60 Hz are 1800 and 3600 RPM.
+A synchronous motor is an induction motor that operates directly from AC power or from a variable frequency drive (VFD), and rotates at an exact multiple of the line frequency (or set speed).
+Common synchronous induction motor speeds at 60 Hz are 1800 RPM (4-pole) and 3600 RPM (2-pole).
+A unique feature of the AC synchronous motor is that there is no rotor "slip."
+The rotating magnetic field in the stator and the magnetic field in the rotor are "locked" in step as long as the load on the output shaft is within nameplate ratings.

-IP number is an international system for rating enclosures.
+The IP (ingress protection) number is based on the international IEC system for rating enclosures.
 An IP-44 rating is roughly equivalent to NEMA 12 for dust and water resistance.
+IP-44 means that the gearmotor or motor housing is protected against solid objects greater than 1 mm, and against splashing water.

 Parallel shaft gearheads and right angle gearheads with low ratios are generally not considered to be self locking.
 Right angle gearheads with ratios greater than 20:1 are often considered to be self locking.
 They will resist movement up to their torque rating.
 As the gearing nears the end of its useful life or if it is subjected to overload conditions, it may wear to the point where it is no longer self locking.
-Self locking gearing is not a recommended method for preventing movement in applications where this movement may cause injury or damage.
-An external brake is recommended for those applications.
+Self locking gearing is not a recommended method for preventing movement in applications.

 Operation of more than one motor from a single control is not normally recommended (PMDC or BLDC).
 However, when cost is a primary concern, a multiple motor/single control system with either permanent magnet motors and control or 3 phase motors and control may be successfully implemented.
 More than one AC three-phase, inverter duty motor/gearmotor may be operated with a single AC speed control (=inverter, = adjustable speed drive), as long as the sum of the motor currents does not exceed the rated output current of the control.
 Motor speeds should not fluctuate as long as the motors are not overloaded and the sum of the motor currents does not exceed the rated output current of the control.